oswaldochan/5_MassiveData/cap3&4/resumen.md

 **Distributed filesystems**, which spread their storage across a cluster of computers.
 They scale by adding more machines to the cluster.
 Distributed filesystems are designed so that you have fault tolerance when a machine goes down, meaning that if you lose one machine, all your files and data will still be accessible.

 ### How does a distributed filesystem work?
->  In an HDFS cluster, there are two types of nodes: a single namenode and multiple datanodes.
-When you upload a file to HDFS, the file is first chunked into blocks of a fixed size, typically between 64 MB and 256 MB.
-Each block is then replicated across multiple datanodes (typically three) that are chosen at random.
-The namenode keeps track of the file-to-block mapping and where each block is located
+>  ■ Files are spread across multiple machines for scalability and also to enable parallel processing.
+> ■ File blocks are replicated across multiple nodes for fault tolerance
 >  ![](https://github.com/oswaldochan/5_MassiveData/blob/master/cap3&4/images/Anotaci%C3%B3n%202020-05-24%2018554666.png?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg2NTI1MTk3NCwtMTQ4MzQzNDI5NSwtMT
+eyJoaXN0b3J5IjpbMTM5MzUyMjYzMiwtMTQ4MzQzNDI5NSwtMT
 gyNDc2MTY0XX0=
 -->